ChainSafe/ECOHacks/README.md

 **Bounty**

-  Capture any of the above on the Ethereum Blockchain.
+  Capture any of the above on the Ethereum Blockchain and we will award the prize to whoever incorporates the most of the above funcionality.

 **Prize**